serbaut/mytidb/README.md

 # mytidb
-In-process database/sql driver for tidb
+database/sql driver for embeded tidb using unistore

+* tidb 5.1.0
 * Storage path is /tmp/mytidb (tidb-server uses /tmp/tidb by default)
 * Status port is disabled
 * tidb log level is fatal